marvin-hansen/bazel_rust_cross_llvm/README.md

 Conventionally, postgres would require a sysroot, but the pg-sys module vendors and patches libpq 16.4 so that it can be statically linked and cross compiled with any recent C compiler.
 See the [libpq repo](https://github.com/brainhivenl/libpq) for details.

+## Work in progress

+This repository comes with two additional branches that are still work in progress and may not work:

+* `small-clang`: Replaces the full LLVM toolchain with a smaller version that only contains CLang and a few tools.
+* `llvm_musl`: Only declared a small clang toolchain and uses MUSL to cross compile all other targets.

+The motivation for small-clang is that it is a much smaller toolchain, about only 10% the size of the full llvm toolchain and therefore reduces download times especially on clean CI builds.

+The motivation for llvm_musl is that MUSL simply compiles significantly faster than the full llvm toolchain.
+Ideally, MUSL could also be used as host toolchain, but that has been proven complex to configure due to an issue with how rules_rules identify the host toolchain on Linux.
+On MacOS, MUSL works as host toolchain, on Linux (X86_64) it does not, hence the need for llvm as host toolchain.

+## Unknown / not implemented: Zig hermetic C toolchain.

+As stated earlier, all code in this repo cross compiles without a sysroot and only requires a standard C compile i.e. LLVm 15 or newer.
+Therefore it should be possible to use the Zig C compiler a.k.a the hermetic C toolchain as drop-in replacement for the LLVM toolchain or MUSL.